vmware-archive/declarative-cluster-management/README.md

 - The first step to using DCM is to set up a database connection, and instantiate a model using `Model.buildModel()`.
-The `setup()` method returns a [JOOQ](https://github.com/jooq/) connection to an initialized, in-memory Apache Derby database for our example.
+The `setup()` method returns a [JOOQ](https://github.com/jooq/) connection to an initialized, in-memory database for our example.
 In a few steps, we will see what kind of constraints we can pass to the model:

    ```java